filipesilva/super-productivity/update-steps.md

 ```

 - the ngcc postinstall in `package.json` hook was left uncommited
-- migration message about `git HEAD` doesn't sound very actionable for a lot of people
+- OBS: migration message about `git HEAD` doesn't sound very actionable for a lot of people
-- the `git HEAD` message is also incorrect, the commit before migrations was another one:
+- OBS: the `git HEAD` message is also incorrect, the commit before migrations was another one:
 ```
 * 558e5436 (HEAD -> update-9) update steps
 * ec5e3201 migrate workspace for @angular/core@9.0.0-beta